knupfer/type-of-html/Readme.md

 At the moment, string literals are handled well, but not optimal.
 The escaping of string literals is done everytime when rendering the html document, ideally we convince GHC to float the escaped string literal to top level.
-I guess, that would make things a lot faster.
+I guess, that would make things a bit faster.